mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - Fixed a rare bug in :ref:`MaskDetectors <algm-MaskDetectors>` where a workspace could become invalidaded in Python if it was a ``MaskWorkspace``.
 - Fixed a crash in :ref:`MaskDetectors <algm-MaskDetectors>` when a non-existent component was given in ``ComponentList``.
 - History for algorithms that took groups sometimes would get incorrect history causing history to be incomplete, so now full group history is saved for all items belonging to the group.
+- Fixed a bug in `SetGoniometer <algm-SetGoniometer>` where it would use the mean log value rather than the time series average value for goniometer angles.

 Python